Historical Markers in

 In 1898, Brooklyn, along with several other surrounding municipalities, was consolidated into the newly formed City of Greater New York, becoming a borough of the city.
 Throughout the 20th century, Brooklyn continued to evolve, experiencing various ups and downs.
 It faced economic challenges, racial tensions, and urban decay, but also witnessed periods of revitalization and cultural renaissance.
 Today, Kings County is a vibrant cultural and economic hub, known for its diverse neighborhoods, thriving arts scene, and iconic landmarks.

-This timeline provides a condensed summary of the historical journey of Kings County, New York.
+This timeline provides a concise overview of the key events in the history of Kings County, New York.

 • 1683 - Kings County is founded as one of the original counties of New York Province.